 Tazemetostat is the first investigational agent of its kind, called an EZH2 inhibitor, that is designed to block the EZH2 enzyme.
 Tazemetostat is not yet approved to treat any type of cancer, but it is currently being studied in several clinical trials for different cancers.

-This trial is potentially relevant to chordoma patients because one type of chordoma, called poorly differentiated chordoma, is generally associated with loss of INI1 protein expression.
+This trial is potentially relevant to chordoma patients because one type of chordoma, called A histological subtype of chordoma that is more aggressive and usually grows faster than the conventional type.
+It is more common in children and young adults, and is often characterized by loss of the INI1 protein. chordoma, is generally associated with loss of INI1 protein expression.
 Loss of INI1 protein expression within the tumor may make this tumor type more susceptible to EZH2 inhibitors such as tazemetostat.
-Conventional and dedifferentiated chordomas may have INI1 loss as well.
+Conventional and A histological subtype of chordoma that is more aggressive and usually grows faster than conventional chordomas.
+Dedifferentiated chordomas occur in only 5 percent of patients, can have loss of the INI1 gene, and are more common in pediatric patients. chordomas may have INI1 loss as well.

 This trial aims to determine the safety of tazemetostat and whether it may be able to shrink the growth of tumors in patients with INI1-negative tumor cells.

 The chordoma-specific cohort of this Phase 2 trial is designed specifically for chordoma patients whose tumors have lost expression of the INI1 protein.
 Patients who meet the following criteria may be eligible to participate and should talk to their treating physician about whether this trial is right for them.